daniel-temko/DriverSignatures/README.md

 DriverSelectionInference.R contains the code to infer relative fitness effects of driver within cancer types.

 Plotting.R contains the code to generate the figures from the paper.
+Test

 ### References